phuongpham49/ppham4/research.md

 ---

 ## Selected Working Papers
- Complex Global Value Chains and Economic Interdependence: A New Look at the Opportunity Costs Argument. (*Revise & Resubmit, Review of International Political Economy*) (with Melle Scholten)

  Network Spillover: Global Value Chains, Economic Security, and the Emergence of Defense Cooperation Agreements. (with Haoming Xiong)

  MAGA: The Tea Party Meets Donald Trump. (with Edgar Cook, John Aldrich, Laura Stoker, and Lonna Atkeson)